 To avoid repeatedly issuing acknowledgments with small accumulated delay costs, each budget service is followed by three \emph{buffer services} whose budgets are larger by a constant factor than that of the preceding budget service.
 These buffer services separate consecutive budget services and later allow us to analyze their costs independently.
 Throughout the execution, the algorithm continues to monitor newly observed suffixes.
 During a budget service, the arrival of any longer critical suffix triggers an update of the service budget, whereas during a buffer service, such an update occurs only if the offline cost of a suffix increases by a constant factor.
 This controlled budget growth ensures that the number of services grows only logarithmically, implying that the total cost incurred by the algorithm is within an $O(\log n)$ factor of the offline optimum.

-\paragraph{Lower Bound for Sum-Monotone Delay.} Observe that if the batch delay cost depends only on the maximum waiting time of the request in the batch, then the offline problem essentially becomes an interval covering problem where we want to cover the arrival times with intervals whose cost is a function of the interval length.
-Thus, it makes sense to consider a variant of the classic Ski Rental Problem called the Parking Permit Problem~\cite{Meyerson05}.
+\paragraph{Lower Bound for Sum-Monotone Delay.} Observe that if the batch delay cost depends only on the maximum waiting time of the requests in the batch, then the offline problem essentially reduces to an interval covering problem, where we seek to cover the arrival times with intervals whose cost is a function of the interval length.
+Thus, it makes sense to consider the Parking Permit Problem~\cite{Meyerson05}, a generalization of the classic Ski Rental problem.
 In this problem, we are given different permit types and for each permit type $k$, its cost $C_k$ and duration $D_k$.
-Purchasing permit $k$ at time $t$ covers the time up till $t + D_k$.
-Online, a sequence of requests over time, and for each requested time $t$, we need to ensure that its covered by a purchased permit.
+Purchasing permit $k$ at time $t$ covers the time up to $t + D_k$.
+Online, a sequence of requests over time, and for each requested time $t$, we need to ensure that it is covered by a purchased permit.
 A deterministic lower bound of $\Omega(\log n)$ is known for this problem \cite{NaorUW22}.

-Offline, it is straightforward to reduce Parking Permit to our problem as both problems are interval covering problems where the cost of an interval depends only on its length.
+Offline, it is straightforward to reduce Parking Permit to our problem, since both problems are interval covering problems in which the cost of an interval depends only on its length.
 However, it is unclear how to do the reduction online.
 Intuitively, we would like to use an algorithm for our problem to solve Parking Permit as follows: when a request arrives for Parking Permit at time $t$, we give the same request to the TCP Acknowledgment algorithm, see how long it waits before acknowledging the request, and buy a permit of the corresponding length.
-Unfortunately, at the time of the request's arrival, the TCP Acknowledgment algorithm does not need to commit to when it will acknowledge the request.
-Indeed, if the next request arrives immediately after, it may acknowledge at a different time than if the next request is far into the future.
-We leave the possibility of an online reduction from Parking Permit to our problem as a tantalizing open problem.
+Unfortunately, at the time the request arrives, the TCP Acknowledgment algorithm does not need to commit to when it will acknowledge the request.
+Indeed, if the next request arrives immediately after, it may be acknowledged at a different time than if it arrives much later.
+We leave the possibility of an online reduction from Parking Permit to our problem as an open, tantalizing problem.